Queries¶

 NOT EXISTS certificates |

 Conditions can be combined with AND and OR.
-Each condition must be enclosed in parentheses:
+Each condition should be wrapped in parentheses:

 WHERE (environment = "production") AND (operating_system LIKE "%Linux%")